ontoinsights/deep_narrative_analysis/README.md

 DNA has been developed and tested in a Python 3.11 environment.

 Necessary libraries are specified in the _requirements.txt_ file in the main directory.
 Please download (e.g. via pip install) all the requirements, and follow the remainder of the instructions in this section to get other, necessary components.
 (Note that you may need to update Xcode on Mac, install a Rust compiler, etc., if errors occur while doing the pip installs.
 If errors are reported, pip typically explains how to address them.)
 Lastly, set the environment variables BEFORE starting the DNA application or doing any testing.

 These environment variables need to be set for the DNA application:

 * `PATH` needs to specifically include the GitHub project's dna directory (for ease of testing)
 * `GEONAMES_ID` (geonames.org) MUST be set for background information retrieval
-* `NEWS_API_KEY` (newsapi.org) MUST be set if the dna/v1/news API is used
 * `OPENAI_API_KEY`(openai.com) MUST be set and reference a billable account
 * `STARDOG_ENDPOINT`, `STARDOG_USER`, `STARDOG_PASSWORD` MUST be set where:
   * The STARDOG_ENDPOINT is the address of a Stardog Cloud instance - usage of the free tier is acceptable
   * A user/password is defined and given a "cloud" role - enabling read and write

 Other components that must be installed or set up are: